Glimpse/Glimpse/README.markdown

  - **New Features** - For those looking to get more deeply involved, reach out to find out about our current efforts and how you can help.
     - [Learn more about contributing to Glimpse core](http://getglipse.com/Docs/Contributing)

+For more on getting involved see our [contributor guidelines](https://github.com/Glimpse/Glimpse/blob/master/contributing.md).

 ##Need Help?

  - **Issue List** - Have you found a bug or something misbehaving?
 Tell us about it on our [GitHub issue list](https://github.com/glimpse/glimpse/issues) and someone will help you as soon as possible.